IntelSoftware/GPU-Occupancy-Calculator/README.md

 ## License

 Code samples are licensed under the MIT license.
+See _License.txt_ for details.

+Third party program Licenses can be found in _third-party-programs.txt_